ClimbsRocks/slides/README.md

 And feel free to submit ideas to make them even better.
 Just make sure to give proper credit and blame back to the source :)

+## Contributing
+Edit the html source code here!
+And then I'll update that in the slides.com decks.

 ### License
 All content is available under an MIT License